prisma-labs/graphql-framework-experiment/docs/references/api.md

 ### `schema.<nexusDefBlock>`

 Add types to your GraphQL Schema.
 The available nexus definition block functions include `objectType` `inputObjectType` `enumType` and so on.
-Refer to the [official Nexus API documentation](https://nexus.js.org/docs/api-objecttype) for more information about these functions.
+Refer to the [official Nexus Schema API documentation](https://nexus.js.org/docs/api-objecttype) for more information about these functions.

 ## `Server`